vaish1710/Project/README.md

         /* Content container for the white section */ .content-container {
-            height: 30vh; /* Bottom 30% of the viewport height */
             background-color: rgba(255, 255, 255, 0.9); /* Slightly more opaque white */
             display: flex;
             flex-direction: column;